Sumadhur123/isoqol2021-gas-sim/README.md

     * Manages project-local R dependencies
     * The packages and versions used for this project are listed in the `renv.lock` file
     * To restore the project dependencies from the lockfile, run `renv::restore()`
-    * To use new packages/versions, run `renv::snapshot()` to overwrite the exisitng lockfile
+    * To use new packages/versions, run `renv::snapshot()` to overwrite the existing lockfile
 * `targets`
     * A toolkit for reproducible project workflows
     * Saves a lot of time on computation by skipping up-to-date tasks